ahettlin/angular-cli-workshop/Exercise-3.md

 export class TodoService {

   // This would be a call to your back-end to get the list of items,
-  // possibly on construction of this service, or as a function call to fetch on demand. private todos: TodoItem[] = [{
+  // possibly on construction of this service, or as a method to fetch on demand. private todos: TodoItem[] = [{
     id: 1,
     task: 'Learn about Angular',